Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Cascade Dataset

 To empirically and intuitively verify the presence of information leakage under cascade-based dataset partitioning in cascade popularity prediction tasks, we construct a toy example dataset as shown in \cref{fig:toy_dataset}.
 Specifically, we set the observation time window to one unit of time (i.e., the gray dashed box), and define the incremental popularity from the end of this window to the cutoff time as the prediction target.
 We consider two scenarios: Scenario 1 uses the blue cascade $c_0$ for training and the orange cascade $c_1$ for testing; Scenario 2 uses $c_0$ for training and the green cascade $c_2$ for testing.
 It can be observed that in Scenario 1, $c_1$ and $c_0$ exhibit similar propagation patterns: both originate from node $u_0$, show identical burst patterns between $T_1$ and $T_2$, and share the same decay pattern from $T_2$ to $T_3$.
-Theoretically, a model trained on $c_0$ should perform well on $c_1$, as they are similar.
+Normally, a model trained on $c_0$ should perform well on $c_1$, as they are similar.
 In contrast, in Scenario 2, $c_2$ and $c_0$ follow different propagation dynamics: they start from different nodes ($u_0$ and $u_{12}$), and their burst and decay phases occur at different times, showing opposite propagation patterns.
 Thus, a model trained on $c_0$ should struggle to accurately predict $c_2$.
-To ensure that cascade diffusion can be effectively modeled, 70\% of the cascades are used for training and 30\% for testing, with a total of 100 cascades.
+We construct the dataset following the structure of the toy example in \cref{fig:toy_dataset}.
+The construction script is available in the \href{https://github.com/Lucas-PJ/CasTemp-ALGO}{code repository}.
+To ensure that cascade diffusion can be effectively modeled, we generate a total of 100 cascades, with 70\% used for training and 30\% for testing.